jessegmeyerlab/proteomics-tutorial/manuscript.md

 Proteomics is the large scale study of protein structure and function from biological systems.
-"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy for proteomics, which refers to the fragmentation of proteins into peptide pieces for easier analysis.
+"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy for proteomics, in which proteins are hydrolyzed into peptide pieces for easier analysis.
-Mass spectrometry is used to detect peptides from proteome fragmentation.
+Mass spectrometry is used to detect peptides.
-Proteomics is commonly applied to identify and quantity as many proteins as possible from biological systems.
-Such quantitaive comparisons enable discovery of proteins that change between two or more conditions.
-More diverse views of the proteome are also possible using mass spectrometry, for example we can measure protein-protein interactions, post-translational modifications, and protein stability.
+Proteomics studies can be applied to diverse studies, for example to identify and quantity proteins, but also to study protein-protein interactions, post-translational modifications, and protein stability.
 To collect these diverse types of information, there are diverse strategies for proteome analysis, and each step in the workflow is tunable.
-The complexity and nuance of how proteomic methods differ may be difficulty to understand for new practitioners.
+The complexity and nuance of how proteomic workflows differ may be difficult to understand for new practitioners.
 Here, we provide a comprehensive tutorial of proteomics methods.
-Our tutorial starts with protein extraction and covers all steps ending with biological interpretation and study design.
+Our tutorial covers all necessary steps starting from protein extraction and ending with biological interpretation.
 We expect that this work will serve as a basic resource for new practitioners of the field of shotgun or bottom-up proteomics.